seatwork/deno-cross/README.md

 ## API Reference

-### Instance
+### Constructor

-To start the web service, you simply call one method `Cross({})`.
-Note that not new an instance.
-The options as follow:
+To start the web service, you simply new an instance with `new Cross()`.
+The instance has two public methods as follow:

-- `assets` The relative path of static resources directory.
+- `assets(dir)` "dir" is the relative path of static resources directory.
-- `port` HTTP server listening port, default 3000.
+- `listen(port)` HTTP server listening port, default 3000.

 ### Shortcuts